superkarn/blog/_posts/2020/2020-11-26-microsoft-store-download-error.markdown

 categories:
 ---

 On a Windows 10 computer, when I tried downloading an app from Microsoft Store to a non-C:\ drive, I received an error with the code `0x80070001`.
-The following steps resolved the issue for me:
+After searching, I found this [post](https://gamefaqs.gamespot.com/boards/916373-pc/74384545) with the solution that worked for me.

 1. Cancel the download
 1. Redownload to C:\ drive